 If a presynaptic neuron fires rapidly twice in a row, causing two EPSPs, the second EPSP can arrive before the first has dissipated, knocking the membrane potential above the threshold.
 This is an example of a temporary addition.

 A synapse can only function effectively if there is some way to “turn off” the signal once it has been sent.
-Termination of the signal allows the postsynaptic cell to regain its normal resting potential, ready for new signals to arrive.
+Termination of the movement allows the postsynaptic cell to regain its average resting potential, ready for new signals to arrive.

-For the signal to terminate, the synaptic cleft must be removed from the neurotransmitter.
+The synaptic cleft must be removed from the neurotransmitter for the signal to terminate.
 There are a few different ways to do this.

-In some cases, the neurotransmitter can also be “cleaved” by nearby glial cells.
+The neurotransmitter can also be “cleaved” by nearby glial cells in some cases.
 Anything that interferes with the processes that terminate the synaptic signal can have significant physiological effects.

-For example, some insecticides kill insects by inhibiting an enzyme that breaks down the neurotransmitter acetylcholine.
+For example, some insecticides kill insects by inhibiting an enzyme that breaks down acetylcholine’s neurotransmitter.

 On a more positive note, drugs that interfere with the reuptake of the neurotransmitter serotonin in the human brain are used as antidepressants.

-If you have learned about action potentials, you may remember that the action potential is an all or nothing response.
-That is, it either happens in full force, or it doesn’t happen at all.
+If you have learned about action potentials, you may remember that the action potential is an all-or-nothing response.
+It either happens in full force, or it doesn’t happen at all.